alexsokolowska/widsdatathon2020/README.md

 3. Modelling - design a neural network, try various classifiers, model evaluation, ROC curve.

-4.Hyperparameter tuning - select the best model with grid search, random search.
+4. Hyperparameter tuning - select the best model with grid search, random search.

+*Result on the validation set: 0.9297.*
-*Result in the kaggle competition: 0.87072.*
+*Result on 50% of the data in the kaggle competition: 0.87072.*